Optimal Binary Classifier Aggregation for General Losses: Introduction

 \subsection{Preliminaries}

-Our setting generalizes that of \cite{BF15}, in which we are given an ensemble $\cH = \{ h_1, \dots, h_p \}$ and unlabeled data $x_1, \dots, x_n$ on which we wish to predict.
-To start with, the ensemble's predictions on the unlabeled data are denoted by $\vF$:
+Our setting generalizes that of \cite{BF15}, in which we are given an ensemble $\cH = \{ h_1, \dots, h_p \}$ and unlabeled (test) examples $x_1, \dots, x_n$ on which to predict.
+The ensemble's predictions on the unlabeled data are written as a matrix $\vF$: